cjstamayo10/Leave-Form/readme.md

-# Leave form Take-Home Test
+# Leave Form using JavaScript | Take-Home Test
 Hi!

 This is the form that I created for the take-home test that you have given to me.